Museums of Port Isabel#4 in Best Things To Do in South Padre Island

-While South Padre has earned a reputation as "Spring Break Central," history buffs won't be disappointed here.
-Visitors can choose to visit three popular historic sites, the Port Isabel Lighthouse, the Port Isabel Historical Museum and the Treasures of the Gulf Museum, individually or for a discounted entry fee, travelers gain access to all three.
+If you need a break from the beach or are interested in learning more about the area, consider planning visits to the Museums of Port Isabel.
+Take your pick between three popular historic sites: the Port Isabel Lighthouse, the Port Isabel Historical Museum and the Treasures of the Gulf Museum.
+You can visit each individually or for a discounted entry fee, can gain access to all three.

 Visitors say the museums are great if you need to escape poor weather.
-And if you plan on visiting the museums, the lighthouse is a must-see as it's perfect for families and sure to be a huge hit with the kids.
+And if you plan on visiting the museums, the lighthouse is a must-see as it's perfect for families and sure to be a hit with the kids.

+You can reach the museums from Island Metro's purple line (the Tarpon line); they're stop No. 2.
 You can enter all three sites for less than $10 per person, but site hours vary.
 Check ahead with the Museums of Port Isabel website before planning your itinerary.